Guacamelee!: Release

 The game was originally released for PlayStation 3 and PlayStation Vita in April 2013, with cross-buy support and additional missions and costumes released as downloadable content (DLC).
 Guacamelee!
 Gold Edition, released on Steam in August, includes that DLC and Steam Workshop support, allowing players to create their own character skins using Adobe Animate and share them online.
 This version was later released for OS X and Linux in February 2014.
 Guacamelee!
 Super Turbo Championship Edition, which adds additional levels and bosses in addition to previous DLC, was released for PlayStation 4, Xbox One, Windows, Xbox 360, and Wii U in July 2014.
 The game became a PlayStation Plus free release in May 2015.

 The Switch version was released on 8 October 2018, with DrinkBox's plans to also bring the sequel Guacamelee!
 2 to the Switch before the end of 2018.

 In July 2015, DrinkBox Studios teamed with the subscription box company, IndieBox, to distribute an exclusive, custom-designed, individually-numbered physical release of Guacamelee!
 This limited collector's box includes a flash-drive with a DRM-free game file, official soundtrack, instruction manual, Steam key, and various custom-made collectibles.
 In August 2017, Vblank Entertainment released a limited retail version of Guacamelee!
 Super Turbo Championship Edition for the PlayStation 4.
 This release was limited to 3,800 copies.

 Music

 The game's soundtrack is composed by Rom Di Prisco and Peter Chapman.
 The soundtrack includes 30 original tracks for the game with an additional 4 bonus tracks made up of additional mixes and remixes.
 The soundtrack is inspired by Mexican music that is composed with electronic beats, colorful synths, and EDM inspiration.
-A 1xLP vinyl pressing of the OST was released, with a select 20 tracks from the original digital release of the soundtrack.
+An LP vinyl pressing of the OST was released, with a select 20 tracks from the original digital release of the soundtrack.